 In January of 2021, all of Selah’s dreams came true when she got to go to her well-child visit.
 She answered every question from the doctor with a smile and a sweet, “I need some medicines.”
 Unprompted, she promised she wouldn’t cry if she got “a shots of chemo”.

-Unfortunately for her, the doctor proclaimed her perfectly healthy.
+Unfortunately for her, the doctor proclaimed her perfectly healthy and no shots were given.

 We got in the car after the appointment and she was immediately pouty.
 “Did you like the doctor, Selah girl?”